tobymao/18xx/lib/engine/ability/README.md

 - `must_lay_all`: If true and `count` is greater than 1 and `must_lay_together`
   is true, all the tile lays must be used; if false, then some tile lays may be forfeited.
 Default false.
+- `consume_tile_lay`: If true, using this private counts as a corporations tile lay and must follow lay/upgrade rules.
+Upgrade's also count towards the corporations 'upgrade' lays.
+  Default false.

 ## train_buy